How Monopoly Man Won The Internet

 Apparently, the intern was the first person in line.

 During the hearing, Werner followed #MonopolyMan's rise to stardom in real time on a phone.
-Over Twitter Werner was able to figure out the best angles as their head floated in and out of the camera's view — at one point Werner peered over Smith's shoulder using the monocle to inspect the back of the millionaire's head; at another point they knowingly stroked the perfectly shaped mustache glued to their face.
+Over Twitter, Werner was able to figure out the best angles as their head floated in and out of the camera's view.
+At one point Werner peered over Smith's shoulder using the monocle to inspect the back of the millionaire's head; at another point they knowingly stroked the perfectly shaped mustache glued to their face.

 Honed tone